electricimp/LSM9DS0/README.md

 Enable/Disable double-click interrupts.

 #### setClickDetThs(*threshold*)
-Set the Click Detection Threshold relative to full-scale values on the accelerometer (+/- 32000).
+Set the Click Detection Threshold in *g*s.
+Threshold values are compared to the currently selected range of the sensor in order to calculate the appropriate value for the threshold registers.
+Set the sensor full-scale range before setting the interrupt threshold, if using a non-default range.

 #### clickIntActive()
 Returns TRUE if a click interrupt is active.